Legal Advice for Compensation Insurance Claims & TPD Payouts

 Scales of justice for the Queensland Civil Liability Act

-Understanding the Queensland Civil Liability Act
+About the Queensland Civil Liability Act 2002

 The Civil Liability Act, a comprehensive legislation, governs and regulates civil liability in Queensland.
 These essential laws provide the guidelines for civil liability claims, also known as personal injury claims.
 Liability laws give you the right to pursue legal damages when another person’s or party’s negligence results in a physical or psychological injury.
 If this is your situation, we recommend that you have some knowledge of how the Act functions, regardless of whether you are seeking compensation (the plaintiff) or the defendant.